mongodb-partners/maap-framework/docs/maap-docs/docs/partners/fireworksai.md

 - #### Config File :
   Provided below are the values required to be added in `config.yaml` file in embedding section.
+  The `class_name` should be appropriate to the embedding model being used.
   ```
   embedding:
-      class_name: Nomic-v1.5 or Nomic-v1
+      class_name: Fireworks
       model_name: <check_references_below>
   ```